 4 mins read

 In biology, a cell is the smallest unit of life that can survive on its own.

 Applying this idea to manufacturing gives us cellular manufacturing and the concept of creating units called manufacturing cells.
 These manufacturing cells can be thought of as miniature versions of a plant layout capable of producing a complete product or a product family.

 Cellular manufacturing is a part of lean manufacturing ideology and can help grow your business by optimizing your production process.
 Let’s examine cellular manufacturing under a microscope and learn more about it.

 Implement lean techniques with cloud manufacturing software

 Managing your business with a real-time manufacturing system will help you take your business to the next level.
-Read more about the power of ERP software here.
+Read more about the power of cloud manufacturing software here.

 Cellular manufacturing refers to a manufacturing strategy used to arrange different machines functionally in specific geometric layouts and larger functional units known as manufacturing cells to optimize the production process.